ankouros/pTerminal/README.md

 sudo ./INSTALL.sh
 ```

 Runs `apt` against the official Ubuntu/Debian repositories (creating `/etc/apt/sources.list.d/ubuntu.sources` and installing `ubuntu-keyring` if needed) to install Go, GTK/WebKit, Node, and git (skipping packages that are already present), then tests, cleans, builds, and publishes a desktop icon (and refreshes the icon cache) so everything is ready to run.
-The script also checks for `npm` after installing `nodejs`.
+The script also checks for `npm` after installing `nodejs` and resets ownership of the generated `bin/` artifacts back to the invoking user so future builds don’t hit permissions errors.

 ### 2. Build & run